 Our specialty-trained doctors and surgeons are highly skilled in the field of evaluating and treating musculoskeletal injuries and conditions that affect children of all ages.
 A core component of their care is ensuring that every child and their caregiver are educated about the pain-relieving nonsurgical treatment options that are available to them.
 Our doctors also consult with their young patients and caregivers, offering suggestions, listening to questions, and helping them decide which course to take.
 Finally, be assured that our doctors and surgeons are committed to pursuing nonsurgical options first, such as physical therapy, orthotics, bracing, or injections.
 At the same time, our surgeons will recommend surgery if they believe that is the best option to restore proper function.
 Regardless of the treatment your child ultimately receives for their injury or condition, our doctors will make sure to educate you and your child about their condition, treatment options, and what you can expect afterward.

 Having questions or concerns about your child’s issue is normal.
-Schedule an appointment with one of our experienced pediatric orthopedic providers by requesting an appointment online or calling one of our convenient locations in Carolina Forest, Conway, or Murrells Inlet at (843) 353-3460.
+Schedule an appointment with one of our experienced pediatric orthopedic providers by scheduling an appointment online or calling one of our convenient locations in Conway, Murrells Inlet, Myrtle Beach – Carolina Forest, or Myrtle Beach – Market Common at (843) 353-3460.
 We’re ready to help restore your child to better health.